-Indiana doesn’t offer a typical online traffic ticket search; however, if you received your citation in a county that uses the Odyssey Case Management System, you might be able to find your ticket information; it isn’t too likely, though, considering the system requires some specific information like case and citation numbers.
+Indiana doesn't offer a typical online lost traffic ticket search; however, if you received your traffic citation in a county that uses the Odyssey Case Management System, you might be able to find your IN traffic ticket information.
+It isn't too likely, though, considering the system requires some specific information like case and citation numbers.

-You can skip down to “Visit Your County Website” if you know where you received your citation.
+You can skip down to “Visit the Indiana County Court Website" if you know where you received your traffic citation.

-If you’re confused about where you got the ticket, though, Indiana’s county clerks recommend a process of elimination: Give it a best guess, and then begin contacting courts in each county until you find the one that has your ticket on file.
+If you're confused about where you got the traffic ticket, though, Indiana's county clerks recommend a process of elimination: Give it a best guess, and then begin contacting courts in each county until you find the one that has your IN traffic ticket on file.

-Once you know which court is in charge of your ticket (or, at least know which court you want to start with), visit the Judicial Branch of Indiana website and:
+Once you know which court is in charge of your IN traffic ticket (or, at least know which court you want to start with), visit the Judicial Branch of Indiana website and:

 - Check for the “Courts & Clerks Offices" option at the top.